 She originally came to code breaking through her love for Shakespeare when she was hired by an eccentric millionaire to prove that Shakespeare's plays had secret messages in them.
 Within a year, she had learned so much about code breaking that she was a star in the making.
 She went on to play a major role decoding messages during WWI and WWII and also for the Coast Guard's war against smugglers.

 Elizebeth and her husband, William, became the top code-breaking team in the US, and she did it all at a time when most women weren't welcome in the workforce.

-Amy Butler Greenfield is an award-winning historian and novelist who aims to shed light on this unsung female pioneer of the STEM community.
+Amy Butler Greenfield is an award-winning historian and novelist who aims to shed light on this female pioneer of the STEM community.